emqx/cloud-docs/en_US/overview.md

 - **Device online status view**：

   - The platform gets the list of online devices through REST API and queries whether the devices are online.
-  - The platform rewrites the status of devices in the private database or sends it to the self-built service (Web service) when the devices are online or offline through the rule engine
+  - The platform rewrites the status of devices in the private database or sends it to the self-built service (Web service) when the devices are online or offline through the Data Integrations
   - Device offline alarm: Notify the platform when the device is offline and determine whether it needs to be alarmed

 - **Device up/down history**:

-  - The platform writes the up/down information to the private database or sends it to the self-built service (Web service) when the device is online or offline through the rule engine.
+  - The platform writes the up/down information to the private database or sends it to the self-built service (Web service) when the device is online or offline through the Data Integrations.
   - ACL Permission Management: The platform adds, deletes, checks, and changes ACL permissions through REST API.

 - **Online device kick-off**: The platform kicks off the online device